decred/decred-release/cmd/dcrinstall/README.md

 dcrinstall has been tested on Windows 10, Windows 7, OSX 10.11, Bitrig current, OpenBSD, Fedora, Ubuntu, and Raspbian.

+Due to an issue with the go cross-compiler, binaries are not available for linux-arm64.
+Users running Linux on arm64 should either build from source or contact the decred developers for a binary for that platform.

 ## License

 dcrinstall is licensed under the [copyfree](http://copyfree.org) ISC